gjong/advent-of-code/README.md

 ### Annotation Scanner

-The annotation scanner module supports the [generation](annotation-scanner/src/main/java/com/github/gjong/advent/generator/AssignmentFinder.java) of the `DayLoader` class for each year.
+The annotation scanner module supports the [generation](annotation-scanner/src/main/java/com/github/gjong/advent/cdi/DayProcessor.java) of the `DaySolver` class for each year.
+This annotation scanner will add an instance of the DaySolver in the bean context registry.

-As well as [generation](annotation-scanner/src/main/java/com/github/gjong/advent/generator/TestGenerator.java) test classes per year with test cases for each case.
+Automated test generation is done using the [generation](annotation-scanner/src/main/java/com/github/gjong/advent/test/TestCaseProcessor.java) test classes per year with test cases for each case.
 A test case is determined by files in the following location:

     test/resources/input/%year%/day_%day%_%test-case%